What is the aging process for Calvados brandy?

 Calvados brandy is made from cider apples and is aged in oak barrels for at least two years.
 The aging process helps to bring out the full flavor of the apples, and it also mellows the taste of the brandy.
 The flavoring process of Calvados brandy begins with the blending of different types of apples, which are then pressed and fermented into a cider.
 The fermented cider is then distilled twice to remove impurities and create a strong alcohol base.
 After distillation, the brandy is aged in oak barrels for at least two years, which helps to mellow out its flavor and impart a distinct taste.
 During this time, the brandy may also be flavored with spices such as cinnamon or nutmeg to give it an added depth of flavor.

-See also What are the different types of rye whiskey?
+See also What are the unique characteristics of dark rum?

 Finishing Process of Calvados Brandy